-This homemade sunscreen has about a 6 month shelf life, and should be refrigerated when not being used.
 The oils it contains are photosensitive, so do not leave your homemade sunscreen sitting out in direct sunlight.
 Keeping it in a cooler will prevent it from melting in high temperatures when taking it to the pool or beach.

 If you prefer to add zinc oxide to another homemade lotion you like, simply weigh a desired amount of lotion and add enough zinc oxide to achieve the preferred SPF, mixing thoroughly.

 - Beasley DG, Meyer TA.
 Characterization of the UVA protection provided by avobenzone, zinc oxide, and titanium dioxide in broad-spectrum sunscreen products.
 2010 Dec 1;11(6):413-21.

 - Zhang Y, Nguyen KC, Lefebvre DE, et al. Critical experimental parameters related to the cytotoxicity of zinc oxide nanoparticles.
 J Nanopart Res.
 2014;16(6):2440.